 Tea Olive Cultivation

+Osmanthus bush uses revolve around the shrub's scent.
+Plant it near windows, outdoor seating, and patios where you can enjoy the fragrance the most.
+Growing Osmanthus plants as a hedge creates a wall of fragrance.
+Passers-by will wonder at the source of the delightful fragrance, never suspecting the tiny little flowers on the Osmanthus shrub.
 Fragrant tea olives begin blooming in fall, and in warm climates, the blooms continue all winter.
 The evergreen foliage is dark and leathery with toothed edges.
 Individual flowers are tiny but noticeable since they bloom in clusters.
-The fragrance has been compared to that of jasmine, orange blossoms or peaches.
-Tea olive cultivation is easy because they require little pruning and they are relatively pest-free.
+The fragrance has been compared to that of jasmine, orange blossoms, or peaches.
+Tea olive cultivation is easy because they require little pruning, and they are relatively pest-free.

 Osmanthus Tea Olive Care